28 August 2018

 Once you receive the recommendations, it’s your turn to put them into practice as quickly as possible to make your site irresistibly attractive to visitors.

 The UX audit is an efficient way to make a site more successful.
 By tweaking its UX you can significantly improve how the website engages with its visitors and interacts with multiple devices, improving average on-site time and driving conversions.
 Have any questions?
-Ask the AGENTE team in the comments.
+Ask AGENTE team in the live chat.